 \subsubsection{Linguistic Sensitivity}

-In order to understand whether prompt wording and adaptation to questions directly affected the outcome and accuracies demonstrated from image generation models, we changed the wording of 20 prompts and tested them on OpenAI’s DALL·E 3 to determine whether the accuracies would fall in the same range as the original tests.
-We utilized ChatGPT-5 to improve prompt wording by adding context clues and disregarded the original prompt constraint of explicit prompts only having the new specific component in addition to the pair-generic implicit prompt.
-We used a randomly generated interval of the prompts in order to ensure generalization of the sample to the population.
-However, based on the overall accuracy of the prompts, it is clear that adding more targeted language does not help improve model accuracy except for a small decrease in pair accuracy for the category PF (Presence of Specific Features) in explicit prompts.
+In order to understand whether prompt wording and adaptation to questions directly affect the outcome and accuracies demonstrated from image generation models, we change the wording of 40 prompts and test them on OpenAI: DALL·E 3 to determine whether the accuracies would fall in the same range as the original tests.
+We utilize OpenAI's GPT-5 to improve prompt wording by adding context clues and disregarding the original prompt constraint of explicit prompts only having the new specific component in addition to their corresponding generic implicit prompts.
+We use a randomly generated interval of the prompts in order to ensure generalization of the sample to the population.
+However, based on the overall accuracy of the prompts, it is clear that adding more targeted language does not help improve model accuracy.
+Instead, it results in a noticeable, unexpected decrease in the pair accuracy for the Presence of Specific Features category in explicit prompts.